Mickoon/GoogleFinance/README.md

 If website or webpage has conducted change(s), this program could be failed in high ratio.

-But the failure errors can be fixed very easily, because it is just a web crawling.
+But the failure errors can be fixed very easily, because it is just a web scraping.